Dormer Loft Conversion Cost

 You will also need to consider the costs of each contractor.
 Here is a breakdown of the different labourers, how much they charge and the duration of each job.

 Tradesman Avg.
-Cost per hour Duration
+Cost Per Hour Duration

-Builder £65 4.5 to 5.5 weeks
+Builder £65 4 – 6 weeks

-Plumber £55 2 to 4 days
+Plumber £55 2 – 4 days

-Electrician £50 3 to 7 days
+Electrician £50 3 – 7 days

-Plasterer £40 1 to 2 days
+Plasterer £40 1 – 2 days

-Joiner £12 1 to 2 weeks
+Joiner £12 1 – 2 weeks

-Structural engineer £50 2-4 Days
+Structural engineer £50 2 – 4 Days

-Architect £60 1-3 Days
+Architect £60 1 – 3 Days

-Glazier £16 1 to 5 hours
+Glazier £16 1 – 5 hours

-Roofer £50 1 to 2 weeks
+Roofer £50 1 – 2 weeks

 The above time frames may vary depending on the size and quality of the dormer loft conversion.
-For example, a basic dormer window installation may only take around 3 weeks, while a larger dormer loft conversion with a bedroom and bathroom could take anywhere from 6 to 8 weeks.
+For example, a basic dormer window installation may only take around 3 weeks, while a larger dormer loft conversion with a bedroom and bathroom could take anywhere from 6 – 8 weeks.

 There are several steps involved when installing a dormer loft conversion, including: